Artefacts: Moyra Jones – Self-Guided Learning

 A charismatic personality, Jones was an excellent recruiter.
 She soon began broadening the scope of the Valleyview program, bringing in new music therapists, a volunteer coordinator, and her friend and former George Derby colleague Joy Fera.
 Jones courted colleagues with educational credentials who could match her breadth of vision and commitment to the work underway at Valleyview.
 Joyce Wright, who became a lifelong colleague and friend, describes how Jones convinced her to come on board and build the volunteer program at the institution into a large workforce that provided important links to the larger community.
 Why do you think Joyce Wright ended up saying yes to Moyra Jones?

 For Moyra Jones, rehabilitation therapy offered elderly people quality of life and a sense of affirmation and personhood in a society that devalues its older citizens.
 Coming out of professional training at the University of Toronto’s joint Occupational Therapy/ Physiotherapy program likely gave Jones an affinity with multi-disciplinary approaches to rehabilitation and healing.
-And by the time she reached Valleyview Jones also held a fervent belief that the rehabilitation professions were fundamental to good mental health treatment and care – not just for the elderly, but across the life cycle.
-As Kerry Burke explains, this was about seeing the social as potentially more important than the medical, a radical view indeed, and one that he sees at work in best practice elder care facilities today:
+And by the time she reached Valleyview, Jones also held a fervent belief that the rehabilitation professions were fundamental to good mental health treatment and care – not just for the elderly, but across the life cycle.
+As Kerry Burke explains, this was about seeing the social as potentially more important than the medical, a radical view indeed, and one that he sees at work in best practice elderly care facilities today:

 But positioning the social as equal to the medical in a care model for dementia care, continues to be a matter of debate in the field.
 Many researchers stress that focusing family caregiver stressors, or on a search for “the cure” to Alzheimer’s disease, means that the needs of people with dementia are being ignored.
-At Valleyview in the 1970s and 1980s psychiatric nurses trained in a medical model of mental health care and treatment found it difficult to accept the new and promising practice of music therapy.
+At Valleyview in the 1970s and 1980s, psychiatric nurses who trained in a medical model of mental health care and treatment found it difficult to accept the new and promising practice of music therapy.
 Innovation requires demonstrating the value of new ideas and new methods, particularly in field of dementia care where ageism and our cultural fetish with cognition devalues elderly patients.
 Yet as Doreen Alexander recounts, changes in attitudes and practices did take place at Valleyview, and pivotal “breakthrough” moments at Valleyview still stand out clearly in her memory.
 What is Alexander’s “breakthrough” moment, and where can we still see inherent professional ageism in her account?

 Jones had studied music seriously as a child and young adult in Ontario, so music therapy spoke to her as a treatment option in her work.
 Serendipitously, North Vancouver’s Capilano College (now Capilano University) graduated its first class of music therapists from a new diploma program in 1976, two years before Jones started at Valleyview.
 The Lower Mainland, with its substantial population of elderly people, was an excellent location for developing professional opportunities in music therapy for the aged.
 Over time, Moyra Jones came to believe that music therapy was the most promising practice for elderly dementia patients, and Valleyview became the model of best practice in geriatric music therapy in the province.
 The relationship between Capilano’s music therapy program and the aspirations of Jones and her rehabilitation team at Valleyview demonstrates the importance of recognizing and acting upon good timing, but also appreciating the potential of inter-institutional synergies.
 Listen to Liz Moffit, an early Capilano graduate and longtime instructor in the program, explain the background and orientation of the BC program and the importance of the link with Valleyview: